Corey4005/STEMNET-Daily-Files/README.md

 # STEMNET-Daily-Files
 The purpose of this repository is to create a data infrastructure that will communicate with the STEMNET server at the University of Alabama Huntsville.
 In particular, the goal is to give anyone the capability to create clean daily files from all available stations on their own machines.
 This project also allows you to build 0-99 percentile climatology files for each station.
-With the added Docker capability, you can now run this as a container on top of Windows, Mac and Linux operating systems and have the project dependencies installed for you.
+With the added Docker capability, you can now run this as a Debian Linux container on top of Windows, Mac and Linux operating systems and have the project dependencies installed for you.

 # What is a daily file?
 A daily file contains soil moisture observations in a standard format, where observations (volumetric soil moisture %, m0, m1, m2, m3, m4, temperature C, t0, t1, t2, t3, t4) are listed for particular for a 24 hour period.
 For example, here is a daily file for 9-18-24 at the Grant, Alabama station (SN003004).